qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 From the :guilabel:`Obstacles` frame, you can manage the covering relation between labels and features.
-Activate the |checkbox| :guilabel:`Discourage labels from covering features` option to decide whether features of the layer should act as obstacles for labels or not.
-Selection of features to use as obstacle can be fine tuned using an expression in the data-defined override control next to the option.
+Activate the |checkbox| :guilabel:`Discourage labels from covering features` option to decide whether features of the layer should act as obstacles for any label (including labels from other features in the same layer).
+An obstacle is a feature QGIS tries as far as possible to not place labels over.
+Instead of the whole layer, you can define a subset of features to use as obstacles, using the |mIconDataDefine| :sup:`data-defined override` control next to the option.

-The priority control for obstacles allows you to make labels prefer to overlap features from certain layers rather than others.
+The |slider| priority control slider for obstacles allows you to make labels prefer to overlap features from certain layers rather than others.
 A **Low weight** obstacle priority means that features of the layer are less considered as obstacles and thus more likely to be covered by labels.
-This priority can also be data defined, so that certain features are more likely to be covered than others.
+This priority can also be data-defined, so that within the same layer, certain features are more likely to be covered than others.

-For polygon layer features, you can choose the type of obstacle features could be by minimising the labels placement:
+For polygon layers, you can choose the type of obstacle features could be by minimising the labels placement:

 * **over the feature's interior**: avoids placing labels over interior of polygon